It is more difficult to trust than not to trust. So, many people go through life angry and alone.

 But there is a difference between trusting someone and putting our trust in someone.
 While it is important to be able to trust others, we must be careful about what we trust them for.

 Prayer: Lord, Your Word assures us that we can trust in You for everything we need - salvation and eternal life.
+You are worthy of our trust.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 146:3 Do not put your trust in...mortal men who cannot save.
+Scripture For Today: Do not put your trust in mortal men who cannot save.
+Psalm 146:3